PetruNclsc/PetruNclsc.github.io/index.md

 # Work experience

-I have acquired key non-technical skills during my 6 month experience as a GRC Consultant at MonetiseMe.co that I am more than ready to transfer to protect **your organisation**.
+### MonetiseMe.co

+####Governance, Risk, and Compliance (GRC) consultant (part-time)
+>>Ensured the company followed cybersecurity standards, keeping our systems and data secure while meeting compliance requirements.
+(GDPR, PCI DSS ,..)
+>>Oversaw legal and cybersecurity aspects, implementing guidance and controls to guarantee safe handling of sensitive information and full regulatory compliance.

-While I do lack experience in the **technical** world of Cyber Security, I have gone through countless labs simulating real-world environments whether it is being in the Blue Team in the Google Cybersecurity Certificate or in Offensive security with the TryHackMe Jr. Penetration Tester Certification.
+> While I do lack experience in the **technical** world of Cyber Security, I have gone through countless labs simulating real-world environments whether it is being in the Blue Team in the Google Cybersecurity Certificate or in Offensive security with the TryHackMe Jr. Penetration Tester Certification.

 [More experience through projects](./projects)